 But some people fail to consider the tax rebates for solar installations when determining their budget.
 You’ll still pay the full price when you install your solar panels.
 However, you’ll recoup some of that money over time because of tax rebates.

 Be sure to learn what rebates are available and how much they will lower your cost.
+Solar panels increase home value as well.
 The rebates may change your strategy and help you purchase a larger installation if you can cover the initial cost of solar panels.

 Since you’re spending so much on your solar installation, you need to get a guarantee for the equipment.
 The last thing you want is to pay extra money when things go wrong.
 Unfortunately, that does happen sometimes.